 The other thing to be aware of when looking at medical school rankings, is that different league tables share different opinions about which are the best medical schools in the UK.
 This is simply down to the different criteria used within different league tables to score medical schools, so again it’s worth considering the individual scoring for each university against criteria that is useful for your decision making, and not just looking at the overall ranking.

 While the majority of medical schools listed in the top ten remain the same, just with their position altered slightly, there are some considerable differences between these league tables, with some medical schools ranking within the top ten on one league table and not on the other.
-Most notably, The Guardian ranks Aberdeen second place, whereas The Complete University Guide does not place it in its top ten (they ranked it 11).
+Most notably, The Complete University Guide ranks Glasgow second place, whereas The Guardian does not place it in its top ten (they ranked it 12).

 Both The Complete University Guide and The Guardian rank medical schools using an Overall Score / Guardian Score, which combines each university's scores across a range of criteria.
 The main difference between The Guardian’s and The Complete University Guide’s ranking is the criteria used to create their overall scores.
 Whilst both include entry criteria, student satisfaction and career opportunities following graduation, The Complete University Guide also focuses on research quality, while The Guardian includes the percentage of students that progress from first to second year and the value added to the learning.